hecko-yes/hecko.my.to/gnu-slash-memes/index.md

 a quick rundown:
 - [`pd`](https://creativecommons.org/publicdomain/mark/1.0/) (public domain) means it's too old for copyright so do Literally Whatever; this may vary depending on your country
 - [`0`](https://creativecommons.org/publicdomain/zero/1.0/) means much the same but applied intentionally, so the work is probably more modern
-- [`by`](https://creativecommons.org/licenses/by/4.0/) means credit (e.g. link in the description, maybe a sneaky watermark if in an image)
+- [`by`](https://creativecommons.org/licenses/by/4.0/) means credit (e.g. link in the description, maybe a sneaky watermark if in an image); however it *also* usually means no drm which might be an issue if you're developing for ios
 - [`sa`](https://creativecommons.org/licenses/by-sa/4.0/) means if you publish edits of it (or things synced to it if music) you have to release them under the same license
 - [`nd`](https://creativecommons.org/licenses/by-nd/4.0/) means don't you dare publish edits of it
 - [`nc`](https://creativecommons.org/licenses/by-nc/4.0/) means non-commercial